 Editors should request additional information from authors if they feel this is required.

-Editors should exercise sensitivity when publishing images of objects that might have cultural significance or cause offence.
+Editors should exercise sensitivity when publishing images of objects that might have cultural significance or cause offense.

 Editors should inform readers if ethical breaches have occurred.